jonah-gourlay44/gym2real/pages/docs/memory/memorymanager.md

 grand_parent: Documentation
 ---

-The `MemoryManager` class can preallocate buffers and controllers from a configuration file.
+The `MemoryManager` class can preallocate buffers and controllers from a YAML configuration file.

 # YAML Configuration
 ## Buffers